tgmgroup/Pronunciation-Checker/README.md

 # Quick Start
 [(Back to top)](#table-of-contents)

-Access the demo here: [Pronunciation Checker](https://tgmgroup.github.io/Pronunciation-Checker/)
+Access the Version 1 demo here: [Pronunciation Checker](https://tgmgroup.github.io/Pronunciation-Checker/) We're working on a Version 2 with a backend for Azure TTS and Google Translate.

 # Contribute
 [(Back to top)](#table-of-contents)